 On the other hand, M.2 NVMe SSDs leverage the PCIe (Peripheral Component Interconnect Express) interface, designed specifically for solid-state storage.
 PCIe offers significantly higher data transfer speeds compared to SATA, allowing NVMe SSDs to achieve much faster performance.
 NVMe SSDs can often surpass 5000 MB/s for both read and write operations, with the Crucial T705 reaching 14,500 MB/s thanks to the high-speed PCIe lanes enabling rapid communication between the SSD and the rest of the system.

 The performance gap between M.2 SATA SSDs and M.2 NVMe SSDs becomes evident in demanding tasks such as gaming, content creation, and professional workloads.
 NVMe SSDs excel in scenarios where speed is paramount, offering quicker load times, faster file transfers, and improved overall system responsiveness.
-However, it's worth noting that for everyday computing tasks like web browsing and document editing, the difference in performance may not be as noticeable.

 M.2 SSD in a laptop